 Going to the Airport

-When I got off the bus, 2 guys wearing same moss (dark?) green shirt (probably their uniform) approached me and asked if I was going to the airport.
+When I got off the bus, 2 guys wearing the same moss (dark?) green shirt (probably their uniform) approached me and asked if I was going to the airport.
 I answered “opo”.
 They told me I could get a ride from there to the airport through a Jeepney shuttle and they showed me the way.
-I let them go ahead of me because I felt so uncomfortable and a bit nervous because it was 2:30 am and not so many people were travelling that time.
+I let them go ahead of me because I felt uncomfortable and a bit nervous because it was 2:30 am and not so many people were around.
+The streets we were treading were not properly lit too so I’m not sure why I went with the two men.
 I didn’t know if they were guiding me to the right way or if they would just take me somewhere.
-Waaaaah!
-They offered to carry my suitcase but I politely refused and told them I could handle it.
-I tried to remain calm and non-chalant while we walked to the station.
+When one guy offered to carry my suitcase, I politely refused.
+I tried to remain calm and nonchalant while we walked to the station.

-We arrived at DMIA 3:30 am.
+We arrived at DMIA at 3:30 am.
 The airport facilities were still closed.
 We were too early but it was better than arriving there late.
-There were already many passengers sitting at the waiting area.
+There were already many passengers sitting in the waiting area.

 At 5 am, the entrance gate opened.
 We queued for a while and had our stuff checked for any prohibited items.